Discovering the Bargello Museum in Florence - Our Recent Visit

 This webpage contains affiliate links.
 See more details here.

-The Bargello Museum in Florence (Museo Nazionale del Bargello) went beyond our expectations, charming us with both its amazing Renaissance art collection and beautiful architecture.
+The Bargello Museum in Florence (Museo Nazionale del Bargello), Italy, went beyond our expectations, charming us with both its amazing Renaissance art collection and beautiful architecture.

 Afterwards, we enjoyed a delicious lunch at Ristorante il Bongusto La Maremma, a short stroll from the Bargello!